MGMT5700 Strategic Management

 - Students are able to (1) explain the strategic management process through exposure to theoretical concepts and current developments in the field; (2) develop an appreciation of the organisation as an integrated system through extensive case analyses, encompassing a variety of concepts and theories covered in class; (3) think strategically and apply key course theories and tools to identify key challenges and opportunities; (4) make informed recommendations regarding the optimal path for the organisation for sustainable performance; (5) apply strategy models, frameworks and tools to their own work experiences and develop the knowledge and skills to strategically transform their organisation; (6) demonstrate a high degree of proficiency of written communication in a business context; (7) demonstrate the capability for self-directed learning and reflection; and (8) recognise, understand and respond appropriately to regulatory, ethical, social and sustainability issues.

-- Typically this unit is assessed in the following ways: (1) learning journal; (2) individual assessment; and (3) group assessment.
+- Indicative assessments in this unit are as follows: (1) learning journal; (2) individual assessment; and (3) group assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.